Olivia Keiner

 In our first session together, here's what you can expect

 Our first session is a space to get to know you and understand what brought you to therapy.
 We’ll discuss your current concerns, relevant history, review any necessary forms and complete a preliminary assessment and treatment plan.
-I’ll also review confidentiality and what to expect from therapy.
+I’ll also review confidentiality, my practice policies, and what to expect from therapy.
 If helpful, we may explore grounding or coping strategies.
 You’re always encouraged to ask questions—we’ll move at a pace that feels right for you.

 The biggest strengths that I bring into our sessions

-Clients often appreciate my balance of directness and compassion.
-True healing in therapy comes from willingness to uncover layers, challenge unhealthy patterns and practice what we uncover in session, outside in the real world.
+Clients often appreciate my balance of honesty, directness and compassion.
+I believe that true healing in therapy comes from willingness to uncover layers, challenge unhealthy patterns and practice what we uncover in session, outside in the real world.
+When people come to me who have had therapy in the past, we will uncover what may have worked, what may have been missing and what we can do differently or maybe re-start now.
+I am comfortable in helping you see patterns or connections you might be unaware of.
 I help you understand how past experiences—especially early relationships—shape current thoughts, emotions, and behaviors.
 Together, we identify and shift patterns that contribute to anxiety, overwhelm, relationship challenges, or addictive cycles.
 Our work is collaborative, practical, and insight-driven, with a focus on building self-awareness, emotional regulation, and tools you can use in daily life.

 The clients I'm best positioned to serve

 I support individuals seeking deeper self-understanding, emotional clarity, and meaningful change.
 Many clients feel stuck in an endless loop, overwhelmed, or disconnected from themselves or their relationships.
 I help develop goals to reduce anxiety, trauma-responses, enhance and build coping skills and replace negative thoughts with healthier ones.
-I work best with individual clients who are open to reflection and curious about their inner world.
+I work best with individual clients who are open to a more direct therapeutic approach, reflection and are curious about their inner world.
 Together, we’ll build positive ways of coping, relating, and moving forward.
+Regularly attending therapy and staying engaged in sessions is an important role in the healing process.
+It’s understandable that some people hope to feel better after just a session or two, but lasting change often takes a bit more time and consistency.
+Intentionally practicing the skills and tools learned in therapy—along with completing any between-session homework—is a vital part of growth and progress.

 Specialties